OpFlow-dev/OpFlow/external/tbb/doc/main/tbb_userguide/Advanced_Topic_Other_Kinds_of_Iteration_Spaces.rst

        bool is_divisible() const;
        // Splits r into subranges r and *this
        R( R& r, split );
-       // Splits r into subranges r and *this in proportion p R( R& r, proportional_split p );
+       // (optional) Splits r into subranges r and *this in proportion p R( R& r, proportional_split p );
-       // Allows usage of proportional splitting constructor static const bool is_splittable_in_proportion = true;
        ...
    };